wasny0ps/Network-Notes/0x8 - Dynamic Routing/README.md

 - **RIP v1 is known as Classful Routing Protocol because it doesn’t send information of subnet mask in its routing update**.
 - **RIP v2 is known as Classless Routing Protocol because it sends information of subnet mask in its routing update**.

+## Open Shortest Path First (OSPF)

+It is a protocol developed by IETF (Internet Engineering Task Force) to improve and correct some deficiencies in the RIP protocol.
+Unlike RIP, OSPF was designed as a Link-state protocol.
+Link-state routing protocols can see the entire topology as well as send a Triggered update on network images.
+Accordingly, after the samples reach the information of all the routes between two points in the network, they decide which route is the best by using SPF (Shortest Path First) examinations.
+Also known as Link-state Refresh, it sends updates every 30 minutes.